Breast Cancer Equipment Appeal

 Long term results will be demonstrated through patient feedback, patient numbers and research outcomes.

 There is a small risk we may not achieve our fundraising target.
-However pledges of £200,000 have been received leaving £43,000 to raise for the 3D mammography equipment.
 A fundraising campaign has been planned to run until March 2019 and will be overseen by an experienced committee from Cobalt and the Cheltenham and Gloucestershire NHS Foundation Trust.

 As part of the wider campaign we are also raising funds for Breast Biopsy Equipment and Contrast Enhanced Imaging Software.